G2H/bigquery_repository/docs/README.md

-# BigQuery Sales Pipeline
+# BigQuery repository

-This project demonstrates a basic sales data pipeline in BigQuery, including data ingestion, transformation, and analysis.
+This project contains BigQuery scripts for including data ingestion, transformation, and analysis.

 ## Structure